jrlucier/eero_tracker/README.md

 #### Not Yet Implemented

-The following features are not yet implemented, and currently have no plans for adding.
+The following features are not yet implemented (no plans currently for adding).
 If you are interested in contributing code, please submit a patch.

 - support for family profiles (pause/unpause switch) and assigning to Home Assistant "person" entities
 - support for rebooting the eero network